tdayris-perso/rna-dge-salmon-deseq2/report/pcaexplorer_pair_corr.rst

 Sample pairwise correlation is a common way to study sample divergence across the whole experiment.
-Here, this pairwise correlation has been built on normalization for `{snakemake.wildcards.design}`.
+Here, this pairwise correlation has been built on normalization for `{{snakemake.wildcards.design}}`.

 The correlation coefficient used vary from 0 to 1: